zackforbing/ruby-submissions/1502/08_game_time.markdown

 ### Notes

+* Gameplay is playable as an early prototype
+* Had trouble requiring files and having functions show
+* Weren't able to test, get jQuery going
+* Used kind of a temporary file testing because of require problems
+* Some git confusion about a few tests
+* Look for opportunities to name/extract magic data.
+Consider a config object
+* Talk about process to figure out why we didn't get help with fundamental issues
+* Not able to run JSHint

 ### Scores

-* Functional Expectations:
+* Functional Expectations: 2
-* Test-Driven Development:
+* Test-Driven Development: 2
-* Breaking Logic Into Components:
+* Breaking Logic Into Components: 1
-* Fundamental JS and Style:
+* Fundamental JS and Style: 1
-* Code Sanitation:
+* Code Sanitation: 1

 ## Kristina Brown, Andrew Carmer, Kenny Chen